guardian/dotcom-rendering/dotcom-rendering/docs/patterns/enhancers.md

-# Enhance Elements
+# Enhancers

-The enhance elements pattern is one where frontend elements are transformed into a different, more useable, format.
-In particular, it relates to the `blocks` array.
+The enhancer pattern is one where frontend data is transformed into a different, more useable, format.
 Each enhancement function, takes an array of `FEElements` and returns a new array of `FEElements`.

 ## Lexicon